jakobtroidl/dvid-point-cloud/README.md

 # dvid-point-cloud

-Library for creating point clouds for sparse volumes within DVID.
+Library for creating point clouds for sparse volumes within DVID, with support for multi-scale sampling and vectorized operations.

 ## Installation